 InfoBar

-From the beginning of the 2014 planting season all new seed packets will have our InfoBar label on the back of the packet.
+All seed packets have our InfoBar label on the back of the packet for easy reference.

 A lot of work has gone into the development of our InfoBar and we trust that this information will help you in making informed gardening decisions.

-All seed orders will be shipped with a free InfoBar leaflet.
+All seed orders are shipped with a free InfoBar leaflet.

 Sow Direct: This seed is best sown directly in the soil.
 These seeds do not enjoy being transplanted, if you do you could reduce your yield.

 Medicinal: This variety is or has been used for medicinal purposes.
-(Please consult your Doctor / Medical practitioner)
+(Please consult your Doctor / Medical practitioner before use)

-Root Crop: Grown mainly for harvesting its root, however often the leaves are also edible.
+Root Crop: Grown mainly for harvesting its root.

 Green Beans: Grown mainly as a green bean crop.